 Conviction of a violent crime will alter the course of your life – and when you have so much to lose, you need the legal team at Werksman Jackson & Quinn LLP.
 With recent changes in California's laws that make the criminal justice system more lenient on people convicted of a "nonviolent felony offense," avoiding a violent crime conviction is more important now than ever before.

 Do not answer any questions from police officers or other investigators without your lawyer.
 Officers and prosecutors often try to trick people into confessions, and a skilled lawyer will know what questions should and should not be answered.
 We will fight to make sure that your rights and freedoms are protected.
-Call us at (213) 688-0460 or contact our Los Angeles violent crime attorneys online to schedule a no-cost initial consultation.
+Call us at (213) 688-0460 or contact our Los Angeles violent crime lawyers online to schedule a no-cost initial consultation.

 In general, a violent crime is defined as a crime in which one person inflicts, or threatens to inflict, bodily harm upon someone else.
 That is a broad definition, but covers the idea behind why some crimes are classified as "violent" while others are not.
 A computer hacker accessing a company's database to steal private customer information commits a serious offense, but since there is no bodily harm involved in the process, it is not considered a violent crime.